nirucon/dwmexit-demu/README.md

 # dwmexit-dmenu
-This script is designed for Arch Linux systems running the dwm window manager + dmenu and using systemd for service management.
+This script is designed for Arch, Void and Debian Linux systems running the dwm window manager + dmenu and using systemd for service management.
 It integrates with dmenu to provide a convenient way to handle common system actions directly from your dwm environment.

 ## Features